Brad asks: On remodels, are supervision costs typically included in contractor’s percentage fee or are these billable?

 Whatever approach is taken, it should be spelled out clearly in the contract.
 For example, the Contractor’s Legal Kit, created by my colleague Gary Ransone (www.constructionlawhelpline.com ) includes a cost-plus contract that says the contractor can bill for “Contractor’s or Contractor’s supervisory personnel performing off-site coordination activities or off-site job-related meetings directly related to the progress of the work…not to exceed __ hours per week.”

 The widely used AIA contract which tends to be more owner-oriented, says that “expenses of the Contractor’s principal office other the site office” are not reimbursable, but the contractor can bill for “costs necessarily incurred by the Contractor in the proper performance of the work”.
 Since this leaves a lot of wiggle room as to what are considered billable charges, this needs clarification when the bid is submitted to avoid disputes later.

-My personal feeling – as both an owner and former contractor – is that it’s better to charge a high enough percentage or fee to cover these off-site management activities rather than to bill for them.
-If the contractor’s management time is billed as a separate line item, it should be treated as a special category and not marked up like a paid employee — he should simply charge a rate that covers his costs.
-If he is on the job swinging a hammer, however, it reasonable to mark up his labor like any other carpenter’s.
+My personal feeling – as both an owner and former contractor – is that clients would rather pay a higher markup or management fee than get billed for off-site management hours.
+In cases where all or some of the contractor’s management time is billed as a separate line item, it should be treated as a special category and not marked up like regular trades labor.
+The contractor should simply charge a reasonable supervisory rate that covers his time and costs.
+If he also spends time on the job swinging a hammer, however, it is reasonable to mark up that labor like any other carpenter’s.

 Markup (for overhead and profit) on cost-plus contracts typically ranges from 10% to 25%, depending on the size and complexity of the job.
 Remodeling markup is generally higher than in new construction as remodeling is often more complicated and takes more management time.